-Stock splits, or share splits, have been in the news quite a lot recently.
+Stock splits have been in the news quite a lot recently.
 You have probably read about listed companies, like Apple and Tesla, splitting their shares.
 But what exactly is a stock split?
-Do stock splits matter to traders and investors?
-And can one construct a trading strategy related to share splits?
+And what about the opposite of a stock split - known as share consolidation?

 What is a Stock Split?